-tion.
+As a measure of the current level of uncertainty, let us compare different suggested models for the tidal contribution.
 This kind of comparison is straightforward, as several alternatives have been given in closed form.
-However, one has to be careful because the associated assumptions impact on the result.
+However, one has to be careful because the associated assumptions impact the result.
 We need to compare apples with apples.
 As will soon become clear, this turns out to be less straightforward.
 A relevant comparison, with immediate implication for gravitational-wave astronomy, involves the accumulated phase associated with the tidal contribution.
-At the very least, one would expect to be able to distinguish between models that differ by at least half a cycle (one radian) in the inspiral signal (although the large signal-to-noise detections expected from third generation detectors should allow much better precision than this).
-Effectively, for the quadrupole contribution to an equal mass binary signal we need to integrate an expression of form (Hinderer et al 2010; Andersson and Ho 2018)
+At the very least, one would expect to be able to distinguish between models that differ by at least half a cycle (1 rad) in the inspiral signal (although the large signal-to-noise detections expected from third-generation detectors should allow much better precision than this).
+Effectively, for the quadrupole contribution to an equal-mass binary signal we need to integrate an expression of the form (Hinderer et al. 2010; Andersson & Ho 2018)

-$$\frac{d\Phi_T}{dx} = -\frac{65}{2^5} \frac{k_2}{\mathcal{C}^5} x^{3/2} f(x) \tag{13}$$ for the tidal contribution to the phase, $\Phi_T$ .
-The Newtonian prefactor is the same for all models, but the factor f(x) differs, e.g. depending on which point-particle inpiral model we consider.
+$$\frac{\mathrm{d}\Phi_T}{\mathrm{d}x} = -\frac{65}{2^5} \frac{k_2}{\mathcal{C}^5} x^{3/2} f(x) \tag{13}$$ for the tidal contribution to the phase, Φ_T .
+The Newtonian pre-factor is the same for all models, but the factor f(x) differs, e.g. depending on which point-particle inspiral model we consider.
 Since the models we consider can be described analytically, it is easy to obtain an idea of the difference between the tidal prescriptions.

-Figure 2 provides a summary of the current state of the art (for the same stellar model as before).
-The figure shows (all for l = 2): the post-Newtonian model from Damour, Nagar and Villain (2012), the fit to numerical data from Dietrich, Bernuzzi and Tichy (2017), a similar fit from Kawaguchi et al (2018) and the recent expression from Dietrich et al (2019b).
-The last three of these models are based on (different) sets of nonlinear simulations for the late stages of inspiral, matched to a chosen post-Newtonian model for low frequencies.
-The results in Figure 2 show that there is significant variation between the models, suggesting that the discussion of the problem has not yet "converged".
-In principle, the discussion should implement as much "known" post-Newtonian information as possible.
+Fig. 2 provides a summary of the current state of the art (for the same stellar model as before).
+The figure shows (all for l = 2): the post-Newtonian model from Damour et al. (2012), the fit to numerical data from Dietrich et al. (2017), a similar fit from Kawaguchi et al. (2018), and the recent expression from Dietrich et al. (2019b).
+The last three of these models are based on (different) sets of non-linear simulations for the late stages of inspiral, matched to a chosen post-Newtonian model for low frequencies.
+The results in Fig. 2 show5 that there is significant variation between the models, suggesting that the discussion of the problem has not yet 'converged'.
+In principle, the discussion should implement as much 'known' post-Newtonian information as possible.
 In practice, this involves deciding which post-Newtonian (or, indeed, effective-one-body) model one should take as the baseline.
-The problem is that one would expect post-Newtonian estimates to lead to larger neutron stars and hence an enhanced tidal effect (Samajdar and Dietrich 2018).
-This expectation is illustrated by the results for the post-Newtonian model from Damour, Nagar and Villain (2012) (see their equation (31)), which differs dramatically from fits based on numerical simulations for $x \ge 0.1$ (see Figure 2).
-Another key take-home message from the data concerns the low-frequency behaviour.
-We note that the approximation from Kawaguchi et al (2018) asymptotes to the result from Damour, Nagar and Villain (2012) as $x \to 0$ , while the low-frequency slope of the two models from Dietrich, Bernuzzi and Tichy (2017) and Dietrich et al (2019b) (see also Samajdar and Dietrich (2018); Dietrich et al (2019a)) is different.
-The latter limit to the integrated version of (13)with a fixed $k_2$ and an f(x) such that the relevant factor in the phase is $1 + c_1 x$ with $c_1 = 3115/624$ (in agreement with the post-Newtonian correction from Vines and Flanagan(2013)).
-This observation relates directly to the fact that the dynamical tide arises at a high post-Newtonian order (see the analysis of Schmidt and Hinderer (2019)).
-In effect, we need to account for this before we compare an expression like (10) to the existing models.
-Effectively, noting that the function f(x) represents non-dynamical aspects of the tide, we need to decide which model to use as our benchmark for comparison.
-For natural reasons, as it is the most recent discussion of the problem, we will compare to the result from Dietrich et al (2019b) in the following.
+The problem is that one would expect post-Newtonian estimates to lead to larger neutron stars and hence an enhanced tidal effect (Samajdar & Dietrich 2018).
+This expectation is illustrated by the results for the post-Newtonian model from Damour et al. (2012) (see their equation 31), which differs dramatically from fits based on numerical simulations for $x \gtrsim 0.1$ (see Fig. 2).
+Another key take-home message from the data concerns the low-frequency